 Carbon Express Maxima Red

 Honestly, it’s a pretty awesome arrow.
-When you shot a bow with this arrow the bow creates an immense amount of energy.
+When you shoot a bow with this arrow, the bow creates an immense amount of energy.
 The bow shaft is a critical part to carry this energy through the target.

 ◊ You can find more detail information about arrow flight in our ‘’types of arrows’’ article.

 In normal arrows, the spine value is the exact same from tip to tip.
 In this arrow, the red section does not just look good, it’s also another function.
 The entire middle section (red zone) is not as stiff as the rest of the arrow.
 The black part of the arrow is stiffer than the rest of them.
 A red portion contains all bending and other forces on it while the black portion which is carrying the arrow tip flexing little.
 Thus, arrow trajectory doesn’t lose its consistency.

 - Carbon Express Maxima Red is definitely not for newbies.